LAStools/LAStools/bin/lasinfo_README.txt

   the GPS time min and max as '-gps_week' in case it is stored as adjusted Standard GPS time.

+  There are a lot of ways that lasinfo can be used to modify the contents of the LAS header *in place* without copying the file and the GUI will teach you these command line options.
+Some not listed in the GUI are:

+  -set_GUID F794F8A4-A23E-421E-A134-ACF7754E1C54
+  -set_system_identifier "RIEGL Optech Leica" -set_generating_software "awesome LAStools" -set_file_source_ID 27
+  -set_file_creation 8 2007
+  -auto_date
+  -set_global_encoding 1

   For updates check the website or join the LAStools mailing list.

   http://lastools.org/